-The cheapest way to soundproof a floor is to lay down layers of floor mats and rugs.
-This is a reliable way to partially soundproof a floor.
+The cheapest method are floor mats and rugs.
+This will help soundproof the floor.
 You should lay the floor mat underneath the rug and cover it with the rug.

 Soundproofing Ceilings On A Budget

 There is no easy way to soundproof a ceiling.
-Adding a drop ceiling is the easiest way, but it will cost you.
-Getting acoustic foam may be cheaper but it usually needs something to cover it to be appealing.
+Adding a drop ceiling is an extra expense.
+Acoustic foam is cheaper but it needs something to cover it so look good.

 Soundproofing Walls On A Budget

-Soundproofing walls can be easier.
-You can start with simple steps like putting bookcases against the wall.
-If you can afford something a bit more, then you can add a simple wall covering which will help minimize sound.
-Every layer helps.
+You can start with simple things like placing a bookcase against a wall.
+You can add a wall covering which will help minimize sound.